Freeze-thaw events

 Definition | Freeze-thaw event (or cycle)

-A freeze-thaw event occurs when the air temperature alternates above and below 0°C, the freezing point of water, over a 24-hour period.
-The temperature of the air is usually measured 2 metres above the ground, since this observational data is more available.
+A freeze-thaw event occurs when the air temperature (about 2 metres above the ground) alternates above and below 0°C, the freezing point of water, over a 24-hour period.
+This variable is expressed as the number of freeze-thaw days per month, season or year.